vioshyvo/genome_test/README.md

   - plots running time vs. accuracy for `k`-nn queries.
   - one line for each of the results file.
   - uses sparsity values (expected proportion of the non-zero components in the random vectors) in the legend.
+  - configuration is done straight  to the script:
+    - `legend` : draw legend or not.
+    - `save` : is file saved into a file called `file_name` or showed.
+    - `log` : is the scale of y-axis logarithmic or linear
+    - `set_ylim` : is the limit of y axis set to `ylim`, or show all data points.